dennohkiragu/dennohkiragu/README.md

 #### I am a software Developer.
 I’m looking to collaborate on React ,Angular ,Python and any other web development frameworks

-Skills:/ REACT / JS / HTML / CSS / PYTHON / ANGULAR / JAVA / NODEJS / EXPRESSJS /C#
+Skills:/ REACT / PYTHON / ANGULAR / JAVA / NODEJS / EXPRESSJS /C#

 - 🔭 I’m currently working on Multiple Projects
-- 🌱 I’m currently learning React, Angular and Python
+- 🌱 I’m currently learning Machine learning and Python
 - 👯 I’m looking to collaborate on React
 - 💬 Ask me about Gaming